 Inspect the belt daily for the first several days of operations and semi-monthly afterwards.
+If local wear is apparent, determine the cause and correct the problem.

-A tensioning device is in place for the conveyor belt of a single pass freezer.
-The slack in the bottom of conveyor belt at the exit end is the required catenary to compensate for expansion and contraction and needs to take-up.
+A tensioning device is in place for the conveyor belt of a single pass freezer, and the top and mid-conveyor belt of the three tier design.
+The slack in the bottom (of 3 tier) conveyor belt at the exit end is the required catenary to compensate for expansion and contraction and needs to take-up.